Most state laws require drivers to buy two types of liability car insurance coverage to drive legally:

-- Property damage liability car insurance pays to repair or replace cars or other property that you hit with your vehicle.
+- Property damage liability car insurance pays to repair or replace cars or other property you hit with your vehicle.

-What does liability car insurance do?
+What does liability car insurance cover?

 Bodily injury liability (BI) pays, up to your policy limits, for injuries or death that you (the policyholder), or other drivers covered by your car insurance policy, are found responsible for after a motor vehicle accident.
-Policy terms vary but typically bodily injury liability coverage will pay, up to your policy limits, for:
+Policy terms vary, but typically, bodily injury liability coverage will pay, up to your policy limits, for:

 - Medical expenses

 - Pain and suffering

 - Legal defense if a lawsuit results from the auto accident

 Policy limits for bodily injury liability are per person and per accident, and coverage is written as such.
 For example, $25,000/$50,000 means the maximum payout per person is $25,000, and the maximum payout for all people injured in one accident is $50,000.
 This coverage may also be written as 25/50.

 Bodily injury liability does NOT cover your injuries, only the injuries of others that you are liable for.
 For your personal injuries to be covered, you would need coverages such as personal injury protection (PIP) or medical payments coverage (MedPay).

 What does property damage liability cover?